-The ultimate Hot Chocolate experience is made like coffee with a French Press using cocoa nibs.
+The ultimate Hot Chocolate experience is made like coffee with a French Press using cocoa nibs that you grind in a coffee grinder.
 Learn how to make it.

 How many of you when you think of hot chocolate think of a package of Swiss Miss?